TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.3.md

 ---

-Then were gathered together the chief priests, and the elders of the people, unto the court of the high priest, who was called Caiaphas;
+Then the chief priests, the scribes, and the elders of the people were gathered together in the court of the high priest, who was called Caiaphas.